Protect yourself, your family and the community

 When You Arrive

-When it’s time for your appointment, make sure you have your ID ready.
+When it’s time for your appointment, make sure you have your ID and flu vaccine consent form ready.
 Everyone in the car ages 2+ should be wearing a mask.

 Do not get out of your car.

 Our team will administer the flu vaccine right through your open car window or door.

 If the drive-thru clinic is not the right fit for you, please call our office at 702-9310 and ask about getting your flu shot in the office.
 We’re taking every measure to keep you and our healthcare professionals safe during your visit, following the latest guidelines.

 Who should get the flu shot?